TFG's Exclusive Game and Character Reviews & Ratings!

 ||"A fighting game is only as good as

-Do characters have smooth, fluid movements? or are they stiff?
+Do characters have smooth, fluid movements or are they stiff?
+Do they "follow through" with their attacks?
+Do they hit the ground hard when they fall?
 When

-it comes to certain fighting techniques, there is in fact a "correct"
+it comes to specific fighting techniques, sometimes there is in fact a "correct"

 way to perform them (and more ways than one).
 Since the genre's beginning, many